traefik-workshops/traefik-microsoft-workshop/module-2/readme.md

 ## Overview

-The Traefik Hub API Gateway combines the world’s most trusted cloud native, fully declarative, multitenancy application proxy with enterprise-grade access control, distributed security, and premium integrations.
+The Traefik Hub API Gateway combines the world’s most trusted cloud native, fully declarative, multitenant application proxy with enterprise-grade access control, distributed security, and premium integrations.

 In this module, we will go through the steps on how to perform a seamless upgrade of <b>Traefik Application Proxy</b> to <b>Traefik Hub API Gateway</b> with minimum impact on existing services.